Valencia: Name

-During the rule of the Muslim kingdoms in Spain, it had the title Medina at-Tarab ('City of Joy') according to one transliteration, or Medina at-Turab ('City of Sands') according to another, since it was located on the banks of the River Turia.
-It is not clear if the term Balansiyya was reserved for the entire Taifa of Valencia or also designated the city.
+During the period of Islamic rule, the city was called Medina at-Tarab ('City of Joy') according to one transliteration, or Medina at-Turab ('City of Sands') according to another, since it was located on the banks of the River Turia.
+It is not clear if an Arabised variant of the Latin name (Balansiyya) referred to the greater Taifa of Valencia, or just the city itself.